Updated: Jan 20

 First-time fix rates that are higher

-Field workers are able to fix more problems the first time with the assistance of AR technology.
+Field workers can fix more problems the first time with the assistance of AR technology.
 Profitability and customer satisfaction improve as a result.
 A client's first-time fix rate affects the number of referrals and renewals.

 Workflows and schedules can be managed more effectively while more tasks can be accomplished more quickly.
 A study by Aberdeen Group shows that companies whose first-time fix rate was over 70% boasted an 86% customer retention rate, while those at the upper end of the first-time fix rate scale also experienced an 8% rise in revenue."